du82/unfathoming/content/archive/2024/about-me.md

 One of my guiding principles has been to gain hands-on experience with as many technologies as possible.
 I've worked with nearly every consumer-accessible tech within a $1,000 budget, as I believe strongly that practical experience is the best teacher.
 This approach has given me a unique perspective on the strengths and limitations of various tools and platforms.

+## Personal values

+I firmly believe in meritocracy, rationality, privacy, and self-sovereignty.
+I hold that everyone deserves an equal opportunity to succeed based on their individual merits and efforts{% sidenote "Not based on government handouts because you believe that you're disadvantaged.
+Unless you are missing limbs, or your IQ is below 80, you aren't." %}.
+Rational thought and decision-making are pivotal for personal growth and societal advancement in my eyes.
+Additionally, I strongly advocate for the right of individuals to control their information and lives, free from external interference or undue influence.

+My political leanings are rooted in libertarianism, prioritizing individual liberty and the free exchange of information.
+I value the fundamental freedoms of speech, press, and assembly, believing that they are integral to a healthy society.
+My views are grounded in objectivity and a pursuit of truth, encouraging critical thinking and a rejection of dogmatic beliefs.

 ## Skills and expertise
 I specialize in covert communications with extensive experience in computer networking, both hardware and software.
 I have: